Welsh Terrier vs Welsh Springer Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Welsh Terrier has a typical lifespan of 12-15 years, while Welsh Springer Spaniel lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Welsh Terrier is predisposed to Eye Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Welsh Springer Spaniel faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Welsh Springer Spaniel faces its own health challenges including joint and skeletal conditions, Eye Conditions, Other Concerns.
 Welsh Terrier has 2 documented predispositions compared to 3 for Welsh Springer Spaniel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health